wrightmat/dnd-eberron/characters/Alton Vorn'kyr Prescott.md

 - From Xen'drik (Stormreach), but moved to Khorvaire long ago (to Lathleer in Aundair, where he met his wife).
 * Recently widowed (shitty wife, named Lyssa), so decided to live his dream and go to school.
 * Equivalent to early 20s (being an elf), so is basically a traditional student.
-* Alex is interested in exploring blood magic with this character, after facing off (and dying during the battle) with Murgaxor.
-He would prefer to not be part of the Oriq

 ### Motivation and Goal(s)